TheLostLambda/bionics-bootcamp/content/posts/basics-of-programming-and-python.md

 # Important Note

 This is worksheet is meant to be interactive!
 I'd **highly recommend** you copy [this document](https://colab.research.google.com/drive/1y0UbIIXZJM_6kVTnEYq6eaUxPRL4Z3f_?usp=sharing) to your Google Drive and go through it in Google Colaboratory.
 This page is here primarily for archival purposes.
+If you are looking for example solutions to the exercises, you can find those [here](https://gitlab.com/sheffield-bionics/bootcamp-resources/-/blob/master/Python/level1.py).

 # Basics of Programming & Python